 Del Rio is well respected around the league and defensive free agents will be willing to come to Oakland more freely now that he is a coach.
 Denver is loaded with talent so it wouldn’t be surprising to see a few players come over from the Broncos to play for the Raiders, but don’t expect a mass exodus.
 The Broncos still have a ton of talent and that is hard to leave.
 The fans will enjoy Del Rio’s interactions with the media as well.
 He knows how to get people excited and is very likeable.

+The lack of success bothers me too.
+I personally want a coach that has a track record of success, even as an assistant.
 Del Rio has never been a consistent winner as a head coach.
 In 9 years at Jacksonville, he never won a division title.
 He also had only 3 winning seasons and only 2 playoff years.
 Del Rio is 1-2 as a playoff coach.
 He built up the team after Tom Coughlin left and then it crashed again while he was coach.